attilammagyar/js80p/README.md

  * Sub-harmonic sine wave for oscillator 1, distortion for oscillator 2.
  * Adjustable oscillator pitch inaccuracy and instability, for analog-like liveliness and warmth.
-    * Set the same inaccuracy or instability level for the two oscillators to synchronize their imperfections within a single polyphonic voice, so that the effect will only occur between multiple voices, but not between the oscillators within a single voice.
+    * Optional synchronization of inaccuracy and instability between the oscillators within each polyphonic voice.
  * Microtuning support via the MTS-ESP tuning protocol by [ODDSound](https://oddsound.com/).
  * Portamento.
+    * Glide from the last note or a set amount.
  * Wavefolder.
  * Split keyboard.
  * Amplitude modulation.